variegated-coffee/fg-shifter/README.md

 ## Cabling

 If you open up a FG series pump, you'll find the the stock cable is attached using a connector.
-That connector is a TE AMP CT 6 position connector.
+That connector is a TE AMP CT 6 position connector (2.00 mm pitch).
 If you're unhappy with the stock cable, you should be able to create a new one.

 ![Pump controller board pinout](.github/pump_controller_pinout.jpeg)